nyu-software-engineering/course-materials/slides/continuous-integration.md

 template: circle-ci

-## Highly configurable

-Circle CI supports detailed instructions and can run arbitrary code at various lifecycle points in the build.

----

-template: circle-ci

 ## GitHub integration

 To link Circle CI to a GitHub repository, such that it detects changes to the repository and triggers continuous integration builds and testing, go to [circleci.com](https://circleci.com).